grisaitis/grisait.is-copy/_drafts/2019-01-21-review-of-markdown-editors.md

 #### Project Gabriel

-A quick note: there actually is a Google Docs extension for publishing content to GitHub Pages, but it's abandonware.
-The plug-in, [Gabriel](https://educ.io/extensions/gabriel), claims to convert docs to markdown and commit them to a Pages repo, but the source code is unchanged since 2015 (see [GitHub project](https://github.com/thiscouldbejd/Gabriel)) and the product gets unenthusiastic reviews on the Chrome Store ([3 stars, 28 reviews](https://chrome.google.com/webstore/detail/gabriel/okimajjeocnndpifeelaajdebkkbckff)).
+It turns out someone did in fact make an interesting Google Docs plugin, but it gets bad reviews and was abandoned in 2015.
+The plug-in, [Gabriel](https://educ.io/extensions/gabriel), converts docs to markdown and commits them to a Pages repo.
+Unfortunately the source code is unchanged since 2015 and the product gets unenthusiastic reviews on the Chrome Store ([3 stars, 28 reviews](https://chrome.google.com/webstore/detail/gabriel/okimajjeocnndpifeelaajdebkkbckff)).

 #### Prose.io